-The H125 (previously named the AS350 B3e) outclasses all other single-engine helicopters for performance, versatility, low maintenance, and low acquisition costs, while excelling in high and hot and extreme environments.
-It is a member of Airbus’ Ecureuil family, which has accumulated almost 36 million flight hours worldwide.
+The H125 (previously designated the AS350 B3e) outclasses all other single-engine helicopters for performance, versatility, low maintenance, and low acquisition costs, while also excelling in high-and-hot and extreme environments.
+It is a member of Airbus’ Ecureuil family, which has accumulated over 39 million flight hours worldwide.

 World-record holder